dwarvesf/playground/AI/Foundation model.md

 ---
-tags: engineering/ai, llm, foundation-model, fine-tuning
+tags:
+- ai
+- llm
+- foundation-model
+- fine-tuning
+authors:
-authors: thanh
+- thanh
-title: 'Foundation model'
+title: 'Foundation Models: The Latest Advancement in AI'
+description: An overview of foundation models, their versatility in generative AI tasks, and their impact across various domains like NLP, image generation, and scientific research.
+The article highlights the benefits, challenges, and future potential of these models.
 github_id: zlatanpham
 date: 2023-05-18
-icy: 10
 ---

 Foundation models are the latest advancement in the AI realm, proposed by Stanford researchers.
 Unlike conventional AI systems, they aren't limited to specific tasks, making them a game-changer for a variety of applications.